jimbobbennett/StarWarsCopilot/5-mcp/README.md

     When you run the command, the inspector will load in your default browser.

 1. Select the **Connect** button.
 This will run your project using the command you provided when you launched it (`dotnet run --project <path>/StarWarsMCPServer.csproj`), then connect over stdio.
+This is one of the big advantages of using stdio transport, you don't have to host an API anywhere, the MCP client can launch a local process, including running a project with the dotnet cli, and connect to it.

     ![The connect button](./img/inspector-connect.webp)